Vishwa0220/customers-docs/HA_DR_Architecture_Documentation_dt.md

 ### 1. Single-Server MongoDB Replica Set Architecture (per site)

-Each site runs a MongoDB replica set on a single server (3 mongod processes: primary + 2 secondaries on ports 27017, 27018, 27019).
+Each site runs a MongoDB replica set on a single server with 3 mongod processes: 1 Primary (data + operations), 1 Secondary (data replica), and 1 Arbiter (voting only, no data).
+All three instances run on port 27017.
 This provides local process-level HA, automatic elections, and quick recovery from process failures.

 Key properties:
-- Ports: Primary 27017, Secondary1 27018, Secondary2 27019
+- **Primary (Port 27017)**: Handles all read and write operations; replicates data to Secondary
+- **Secondary (Port 27017)**: Maintains a copy of data; participates in elections; becomes Primary on failover
+- **Arbiter (Port 27017)**: Participates in elections only; does not store data; acts as tiebreaker
 - Local election and failover within ~15–35 seconds
-- Read scaling via secondaries
-- Local redundancy (3 copies on same server)
+- **All operations (read + write) performed on Primary only**
+- When Secondary becomes Primary, all read/write operations switch to the new Primary
+- **All three MongoDB instances use port 27017**

 ### 2. Cross‑Site High Availability (two supported mechanisms)